-Japanese Cream Stew (クリームシチュー) is one of those meals that manages to hit the spot every time, especially on a chilly, winter evening.
-You may also see this dish referred to as White Stew (ホワイトシチュー), and it’s easy to guess why.
-Bite-size pieces of tender chicken, mushrooms, and colorful vegetables simmer together in a creamy white sauce before being ladled over steamed rice.
+Japanese cream stew (クリームシチュー) is one of those meals that hits the spot every time, especially on a chilly evening.
+You may also see this dish referred to as white stew (ホワイトシチュー), and it’s easy to guess why.
+Bite-size pieces of tender chicken thighs, mushrooms, and colorful vegetables simmer together in a creamy white sauce before being ladled over steamed rice.
 It’s one of my favorite foods to make this time of year.

 What Is Japanese Cream Stew (White Stew)?

-Japanese Cream Stew is a simple meal to make, though the rich, savory flavors feel anything but.
-If you’ve ever had Japanese curry, this Cream Stew is not so different in terms of preparation and plating.
+Japanese cream stew is a simple meal to make, though the rich, savory flavor feels anything but simple.
+If you’ve ever had Japanese curry, this cream stew is not so different in terms of preparation and plating.

 - Flavor: The layers of flavor in this dish come from sautéed chicken, onions, carrots, potatoes, and mushrooms.
 For rich, savory thickness, we add béchamel, which is essential for this recipe.